Andrzej Siemieniewski: Education

 He began studies at the Faculty of Fundamental Problems of Technology at the Wroclaw University of Technology.
 In 1979, he joined the Metropolitan Seminary in Wroclaw.
 In 1985, at the Pontifical Faculty of Theology in Wroclaw he defended his thesis, ‘The Relationship of Man and God in the Light of Martin Buber’s Philosophy of Dialogue’, written under the direction of Ignacy Dec (formerly the first bishop of Świdnica).

 On 1 June 1985, he was ordained a priest by Cardinal Henryk Gulbinowicz, archbishop of Wroclaw.

 Pastoral activity

 After his ordination, he worked for two years as a vicar and a catechist in Ss.
 Stanislaus and Wenceslas Parish in Świdnica.
 In 1994–2006, he served as assistant to youth movements and religious associations, including Hallelu Jah Community.
-Since 1998, he was the archbishop's vicar for priestly formation.
+Since 1998, he has been the archbishop's vicar for priestly formation.
 He served retreats mainly in Light-Life Movement (widely known as the Oasis Movement) and in Catholic Charismatic Renewal.